-Did you know that seniors pay for more than half of their prescription drugs out of pocket?
-For seniors aged 65 to 79, that adds up to an average of $4561 every year.
-Talk about a dent in your wallet.
+Did you know that out-of-pocket prescription costs increased more than 40 percent from 2009 to 2019 for Medicare-covered seniors with chronic conditions?1 Talk about a dent in your wallet.
 Luckily, prescription discount cards, like GoodRx, are becoming more popular and widely available to help seniors save on those hefty costs.

 GoodRx is one of our top picks for seniors looking to save money on their prescription medications.
 They offer a free discount savings card and a monthly subscription that's valid at more than 70,000 pharmacies nationwide.
 Plus, pharmacies keep your GoodRx card on file, so you can access savings instantly on every trip.
 While GoodRx requires a monthly paid subscription to access the best savings, their free discount card can still help you save up to 80 percent on your prescriptions.
 In this review, we'll cover everything you need to know about GoodRx to save on your prescriptions.

 Given the steep costs of seniors' medications, prescription savings cards have become increasingly popular.
 With so many options out there, it's hard to know which cards are actually worthwhile.
 GoodRx is one of the most widely used and available prescription savings cards.
 The company is likely partnered with pharmacies near you, making it an excellent choice for seniors across the country.

 GoodRx offers two products: a free discount savings card and a monthly subscription called GoodRx Gold, which increases your savings.
 Their free discount card can save seniors up to 80 percent on their prescriptions.
 Savings like that really add up, considering the average senior-aged 65 to 79 fills 20 prescriptions each year.1